1

 Is aircraft fueler a hard job?

 Aircraft fuelers, including helicopter refueling personnel, perform physically demanding tasks that require attention to safety protocols and precision.
-The job often involves working outdoors in various weather conditions and handling flammable materials, which can be challenging but is manageable with proper training and certification.
+The job often involves working outdoors in various weather conditions and handling flammable materials, which can be challenging but is manageable with proper training and experience.

 What is the highest paying helicopter job?

 The highest paying helicopter jobs are typically in offshore oil and gas transportation, where pilots can earn six-figure salaries due to the demanding environment and specialized skills required.
-Corporate and VIP helicopter pilots also tend to earn higher wages, especially with extensive experience and certifications such as commercial pilot licenses and instrument ratings.
+Corporate and VIP helicopter pilots also tend to earn higher wages, especially with extensive experience and advanced certifications such as commercial pilot licenses and instrument ratings.

 More about Helicopter Refueling jobs